 - B.S.
 (Electrical Engineering) Northeastern University, 2010

 Mr. Kogan joined Spectral Sciences, Inc. in October, 2010 as a Research Engineer.
 He interned at the company in 2009 and worked primarily in the lab on both electrical and mechanical components of multiple flame analysis experiments.
+Since then he has been involved in both software and hardware development of multiple instruments under the Sensor Applications Laboratory that are primarily used for combustion analysis.
 His interests include electronic hardware, circuit board design, and mechanical design.

 - Ph.D.
 (Physics) Colorado State University, Fort Collins, 1982

 - M.S.
 (Physics) Colorado State University, Fort Collins, 1979